AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

    FTP uses port 21, plus a range of additional ports for data transfer.
 As a security best practice, you should eventually remove this unnecessary access through your firewall.

-### Step 5: Ensure that scheduled Data Feeds and Data Warehouse requests are being delivered correctly.
+### Step 5: Ensure that scheduled Data Feeds and Data Warehouse requests are being delivered correctly

 After updating each existing Data Feed and Data Warehouse request to use the new SFTP account and location, wait for the next scheduled delivery.
 Verify that data arrives at the new destination as expected.